SolutionGuidance/psm-dashboard/README.md

   practice: it's rather expensive to generate, so once we have a new version we like to keep it until the next time we regenerate.

+## Development guidelines

+We're pretty loose here right now.
+A few things:

+1. Use conventional indentation (spaces not tabs; 2 spaces per level for Javascript and 4 spaces for Python).

+2. Feel free to use branches and PRs, but it's okay to push directly to master too.

+3. Please don't load Javascript directly from other servers; instead, copy the exact version you need of an upstream library to the `upstream-js/` subdirectory, including both the minified version and the corresponding non-minified version, and update `upstream-js/README.md` accordingly.
+Everything the dashboard needs should be available locally, so that if some foreign server goes down our dashboard keeps working.

 ## What's here.

 * `get-inputs`